cvicens/state-machine-assistant/README.md

 ### Deploying the Camel K Operator

-As we have exmplained before we need a couple of Camel integrations; to translate HL7 messages coming in to a Kafka topic and another one to send those translated messages to a Telegram Bot.
-Well, in order to run this Camel integrations (routes) we can do it mannually in a Java project, or use Camel K. For all the reasons mentiones before and more we're going to use an operator the `Camel K Operator`.
+As we have explained before we need a couple of Camel integrations; to translate HL7 messages coming in to a Kafka topic and another one to send those translated messages to a Telegram Bot.
+Well, in order to run this Camel integrations (routes) we can do it manually in a Java project, or use Camel K. For all the reasons mentions before and more we're going to use an operator the `Camel K Operator`.

 > **WARNING:** This task should be run by a cluster administrator